Vicko657/Vicko657/README.md

 # 👋 Hi, I'm Victoria (Vic)!

-**Java backend developer**, based in London.
+**Software Engineer**, based in London.
 I build REST APIs with Spring Boot, Spring Security and MySQL - deployed, tested and documented.

-I completed a high-distinction Java bootcamp (A+ 91%) with CBF delivered in partnership with UBS.
+I completed a high-distinction Java bootcamp (A+ 91%) with Coding Black Females delivered in partnership with UBS.
 Before engineering I spent 3 years as a designer in a fast-paced agency, giving me a clear sense of what production-quality delivery looks like from the outside in.

 ---

 ## 🛠️ Tech

-**Backend:** Java 17 · Spring Boot · Spring Security (JWT/RBAC) · Spring Data JPA · MySQL · TDD · JUnit5 · Mockito · RESTful APIs · RSQL
+**Backend:** Java 21 · Spring Boot · Spring Security (JWT/RBAC) · Spring Data JPA · MySQL · TDD · JUnit5 · Mockito · RESTful APIs · RSQL

 **DevOps:** Docker · GitHub Actions (CI/CD) · Railway